Steve Truglia: Career

 Truglia made a fundraising attempt for a world-record high altitude parachute jump from the edge of space, to surpass what was then Joe Kittinger's 1960 record.
 Truglia's plan was to jump from 120,000 ft in a spacesuit.
-He did not attempt the stunt prior to his death.
+He did not attempt the stunt prior to his death when he fell from a helicopter during an abseil in China.